docker/docs/layouts/shortcodes/admin-org-onboarding.md

 Configuring SSO and SCIM is optional and only available to Docker Business subscribers.
 To upgrade a Docker Team subscription to a Docker Business subscription, see [Upgrade your subscription](/subscription/upgrade/).

 You can manage your members in your identity provider and automatically provision them to your Docker organization with SSO and SCIM.
 See the following for more details.
-   - {{ $sso_link }} to authenticate and add members when they sign in to Docker through your identity provider.
+   - [Configure SSO](/security/for-admins/single-sign-on/) to authenticate and add members when they sign in to Docker through your identity provider.
+   - Optional: [Enforce SSO](/security/for-admins/single-sign-on/configure/#optional-step-four-enforce-sso) to ensure that users must sign in to Docker with SSO.
-   - {{ $scim_link }} to automatically provision, add, and de-provision members to Docker through your identity provider.
+   - [Configure SCIM](/security/for-admins/scim/) to automatically provision, add, and de-provision members to Docker through your identity provider.

 ## Step 5: Enforce sign-in for Docker Desktop